 Dr Jamie Brown

-Dr Brown completed his PhD in Experimental Psychology at the University of Cambridge in 2010 and worked as a post-doctoral research associate within the Department of Epidemiology and Public Health, UCL until 2013 when he was appointed a fellow of the Society for Study of Addiction in the Department of Clinical, Educational and Health Psychology, UCL.
-In over 50 publications on a variety of topics, a key focus has been on developing and evaluating new methods of helping smokers to stop.
-He has been invited to present his work on e-cigarettes at three international conferences, to the UK regulatory authorities for medicines, and has co-authored a briefing to the UK all-party parliamentary pharmacy group.
+Dr Brown is a Senior Research Fellow of the Society for Study of Addiction at University College London.
+He co-leads a programme of research to evaluate digital behaviour change interventions and runs the Smoking and Alcohol Toolkit Studies.
+In over 50 publications on a variety of topics, his focus has been on tobacco control, including e-cigarettes, harm reduction and the real-world effectiveness of smoking cessation treatments.
+He has been invited to present his work on e-cigarettes at international conferences, to the UK regulatory authorities for medicines, and has co-authored a briefing to the UK all-party parliamentary pharmacy group.
 He is a co-author of Theory of Addiction (second edition) and ABC of Behaviour Change Theories, and an Assistant Editor at the journal Addiction.
-The fellowship has allowed him to expand his research interests beyond tobacco to include alcohol misuse.

 E-cigarette use in England: Latest trends from the Smoking Toolkit Study